 Don’t misunderstand me.
 God is still a God of miracles.
 I believe He can and does do them every day.
 But the greatest miracle, is the miracle that takes place when we are born again and become new creations in Christ (Jn.
 3; 1 Cor.
 5.17).

 I believe in prayer and the laying on of hands.
 I believe God heals, redeems, and delivers us from all kinds of sin and bondage.
 Physically, He can heal instantly or through modern medicine.
-And there are times when for our good and His glory, He doesn’t heal this side of heaven.
+But there are times when, for our good and His glory, He doesn’t heal this side of heaven.
 God can deliver someone from the desire for drugs or alcohol instantly, but more often He gives us the power to walk by the Spirit day by day (Gal.
 5.16-24).

 I believe in giving our tithes and offering in faith and that God blesses faithfulness in giving, but I don’t believe God will make us all rich or that we should give with a selfish heart attitude.